WHAT REMAINS

 ol pejeta conservancy

 The work presented here is made in acknowledgment of this reality.
-It does not seek to dramatize loss, nor to aestheticize crisis.
-Instead, it bears witness—holding space for what still exists, without assuming it will always remain.
+It does not seek to dramatise loss, nor to aestheticise crisis.
+Instead, it bears witness — holding space for what still exists, without assuming it will always remain.

 Attention precedes care.